 E-Mail: Use E-Mail tool on Course Website (The "D2L"), by clicking on "E-Mail" link and then clicking on my name in the listing.
 The link to "Harry Mills" is for sending e-mail to me.
-The address is hmills1@online.aims.edu.

-Course Website:
+Emergency e-mail: steve.mills@aims.edu Course Website: